KanishkarSelva/business-case-analysis/my-base-of-analysis.md

-# My Style of Analysis
+# My Base of Analysis

 1. **Data Type and Query Optimization Analysis**:
    - Identified the data types within the customer table (String and Int64).